 - λ is the decay constant (rate of decay).

-The three parameters characterizing a substance's radioactivity are related in the following way:
+All three of the parameters characterizing a substance's radioactivity are related in the following way:

 T = ln(2)/λ = ln(2)*τ